 My kids actually have not done this with Korean – I set this up for my daughter, but she was already comfortable with writing at that time.

-In this video, I kept the normal sound and speed so you can see how all senses are engaged in this writing exercise!
+In the next video, I kept the normal sound and speed so you can see how all senses are engaged in this writing exercise!

-Have you tried Montessori sensory writing trays with your child?
+Have you tried Montessori salt writing trays with your child?

 Teach kids how to read Chinese